An energised city with intense cultural, artistic and intellectual activity, Madrid is the perfect place to explore.

 Currency: Euro (€)

 Birmingham Airport is a great choice for anyone flying from the UK.
 With a great selection of shops and restaurants, as well as a wide range of amenities, we’ve got all the facilities to ensure your airport experience is an enjoyable one.

 All that shopping might leave you feeling peckish, so we’ve got a selection of great cafés, bars and restaurants for you enjoy.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
-If you’d like a sit-down meal, All Bar One has great variety, or Giraffe has cuisines from all over the world.
+If you’d like a sit-down meal, Factory Bar and Kitchen has great variety, or Giraffe has cuisines from all over the world.
 If you’d prefer to grab something for the plane, Wrapchic serve authentic Indian Grab & Go options, Pret a Manger has everything from sandwiches to soups, and Burger King is your fast food go-to.